I unapologetically prize hard work, old skills, and bluntness. My people work, and so do I.

 I am a small-town kid who drifted into city life for too long and is now finding his way back home.
-My journey spills out, more often now, through brush and pen, and I am more grounded for it.
+My restless journey spills out through brush and pen, and I am more grounded for it.

 Begin with a plan.
 Quickly abandon the plan.
 Observe as my head, eyes, and hands wade into the fight.
 Step back and inhale the fury as each slug it out with the other.
 Stare.
 Wait.
 Invite the music and my memories to join the mayhem.
 The contest can rage on for days, even weeks.